What foods do I avoid on the gluten–free diet?

 Following a gluten–free diet means you should remove all foods that have – or could have – gluten from your diet.
 Foods that contain gluten should never be eaten by anyone with celiac disease.

 Ways to eliminate gluten-containing food from your diet:

 - Look for “hidden” sources of gluten.
 Avoid foods that list gluten-containing ingredients such as ale, barley, beer, bleached flour, bran, bread flour, brewer’s yeast, brown flour, brown rice syrup (unless the food is labeled gluten free), bulgur, couscous, dextrin (unless the source is gluten-free), durum, farina, farro, hydrolyzed vegetable (wheat) protein, gluten flour, graham flour, granary flour, groats, harina, kamut, malt, malt extract, malt syrup, malt vinegar, matzo, modified starch (unless the source is gluten-free), rye, orzo, seitan, semolina, self-rising flour, spelt, smoke flavoring, soy sauce, triticale, wheat germ, wheat and white flour, whole meal flour, and vegetable gum.

 What’s important to know about barley?

 Barley contains gluten and is frequently used to make malt.
-As a general rule you should avoid natural or malt flavorings.
-If a food has “natural” or “malt” flavorings listed on the ingredient list, contact the company to see if these flavorings came from a non–gluten source.
+As a general rule, you should avoid natural or malt flavorings.
+If a food has “natural” or “malt” flavorings in the ingredient list, contact the company to see if these flavorings came from a non–gluten source.

 Do I need to avoid oats?

-Oats may contain gluten because they’re often processed in the same factories as wheat.
 It’s best to check with your health care provider to see if you can eat traditional oats or if you need to look for certified gluten-free oats.
 To find out if your favorite brand of oatmeal is gluten-free, check the package each time you purchase them.
 You can also call the company or check the brand’s website.
 Some brands, such as Bob’s Redmill, Glutenfreeda, and GF Harvest make oatmeal that is certified gluten-free.
-When eating out or when in doubt, avoid oats and oat-containing cereals and breads.
+When eating out or when in doubt, avoid oats and oat-containing cereals and breads since oats may be cross-contaminated with wheat.

 What foods are safe to enjoy on the gluten–free diet?